-The Goths worshipped the seven deities and even the Scottish Masons wore aprons which were made with seven tassels dangling from them.
+The Goths worshipped the seven deities, and even the Scottish Masons wore aprons that were made with seven tassels dangling from them.

 And the list continues.
-The Japanese hold the number seven in high regard celebrating the seventh day after a baby’s birth and mourn the seventh day and seventh week following a death.
+The Japanese hold the number seven in high regard celebrating the seventh day after a baby’s birth and mourning the seventh day and seventh week following a death.